CBC-UCONN/RNA-seq-with-reference-genome-and-annotation/README.md

 The full script for slurm scheduler is called [fastqc_trimmed.sh](/fastqc/fastqc_trimmed.sh) which is located in /fastqc folder.

-This will produce the html files with the quality reports and the file strucutre in side the folder **fastqc/** will look like this:
+This will produce html files with the quality reports.
+The file strucutre inside the folder **fastqc/** will look like this:

 ```
 fastqc/